GerardluqueDev/PracticalCoding/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the MIT License.
 See the LICENSE.md file for details.

 We look forward to your contributions and hope you find the solutions we offer in CodeHub helpful!